 Yes you can!
 The ingredients are low-carb, high in protein, low-sugar and healthy.

-It's a good alternative for those who don't like yogurt or if it's unavailable where you live.
+It's a good alternative for those who don't like yogurt or who cannot find it where they live.

 Related recipes you might like: